-This country-specific Q&A provides an overview to Litigation laws and regulations that may occur in Indonesia.
+This country-specific Q&A provides an overview of Litigation laws and regulations applicable in Indonesia.

 What are the main methods of resolving commercial disputes?

-The methods of resolving commercial disputes in Indonesia are:
+There two main methods in resolving commercial disputes in Indonesia i.e.:

 What are the main procedural rules governing commercial litigation?